NeelamVerma/ATMBranchLocator/README.md

 - Shows Users current location.
 - Refresh feature to refresh the main screen.
-- When user taps on the pin it shows details of ATM and Branch view.
+- When user taps on the pin it navogate to detail view of ATM and Branch.